Procedure for Attaining Green Flag Trails Status

 A. Baseline Assessment – Full Green Flag Trails Certification

 Trail owners that apply for Green Flag Trail accreditation will be visited by a certified assessor who will prepare a report of the trail according to the steps listed below.

-- If the quote is accepted by the owner, 50% of the cost is to be paid into the World Trails Network account, after which the trail is then visited by the assessor; accreditation forms are completed and the report is sent to Green Flag Trails.
+- If the quote is accepted by the owner, a deposit of 50% is paid to the assessor, after which the trail is then visited by the assessor.

 - If there are rectifications to be made on the trail that inhibits the allocation of Green Flag certification, the owner is informed that he has to present Green Flag with a plan of action with an accompanying anticipated programme (with target dates) for the upgrading.

 - If such rectifications however involve safety issues or any other prohibitive aspects such as unacceptable conditions (e.g. very poor access road), the trail will not be accredited unless these have been brought into effect.
 This entails more than a “letter of intent” by the owner and might require a second inspection entailing cost.

-- Green Flag will analyze the fieldwork forms and report, assess the owner’s plan of action and present the final report to the assessor as well as to the Quality Control committee for verification.
+- Green Flag Trails will analyze the fieldwork forms and report, assess the owner’s plan of action and present the final report to the assessor as well as to the Quality Control committee for verification.

 - If acceptable to all concerned, the owner is informed by the assessor of the result.

 - If all involved are satisfied, and the full amount paid by the owner, the information is transformed to the require format and sent to the webmaster for entry on the website greenflagtrails.org.

 - Four trail photographs of good quality can be sent by the owner to the webmaster for placement on the website.

-- A certificate of compliance is compiled and sent to the owner.
+- A certificate of accreditation is sent to the owner.

-- The owner will be presented with a schedule of maintenance that he has to complete after each inspection by himself and attach this form to the wall of the huts so that hikers can assess if the maintenance has in fact been executed.
+- The owner will be presented with a schedule of maintenance that he has to complete after each inspection.